Best CD rates for January 2022

 The Federal Reserve's interest rate decisions can impact the rates that banks offer on CDs.
 When the Fed raises or lowers the federal funds rate, banks typically respond by moving savings and money market account yields in the same direction.
 CDs tend to track Treasurys closely.
 In 2019, a year when the Fed lowered rates three times, CDs generally decreased before or after a Fed rate cut.

-Two emergency Fed rate cuts in March 2020, and decreasing Treasurys last year, caused high-yield CDs to decrease.
+Two emergency Fed rate cuts in March 2020, and decreasing Treasurys that year, caused high-yield CDs to decrease.

 National average interest rates for CDs